Chapter 33 BWV 52 Falsche Welt, dir trau ich nicht

 However, it has also been argued elsewhere that Bach seldom, if ever, reused earlier works for purely pragmatic reasons.
 This applied equally to sinfonias which had to be fully fit for purpose and that meant creating a perfect matching with the text, mood, balance and aesthetic qualities of the remaining movements.
 How does this movement fit these criteria?

-It is an extrovert major-key piece, to be followed by three in the minor.
+It is an extrovert major-key piece which will be followed by two movements in the minor.
 The ultimate message of the cantata is positive so this movement helps to provide an overall sense of balance.
-It is an invention of great ‘busy-ness’ perhaps indicative of the crawling hordes of scorpions and serpents mentioned in the first stanza.
-It certainly has none of the malice of these creatures, merely a sense of their activity; but as we find out towards the end of the work, they cannot harm us anyway because, with God’s protection, we will simply mock them and cast them aside.
+It is an invention of great ′busy-ness′ perhaps indicative of the crawling hordes of scorpions and serpents mentioned in the first stanza.
+It certainly has none of the malice of these creatures, merely a sense of their activity; but as we find out towards the end of the work, they cannot harm us anyway because, with God′s protection, we will simply mock them and cast them aside.